EnesKeremAYDIN/pgp-tool/README.md

 # PGP Key Generator & Encrypt/Decrypt Tool

-A web-based tool to generate PGP keys, encrypt messages, and decrypt messages securely using the OpenPGP.js library.
+Web-based tool to generate PGP keys, encrypt messages, and decrypt messages securely using the OpenPGP.js library.
 This application allows users to manage PGP (Pretty Good Privacy) encryption and decryption operations directly from the browser.

 ## Features